iAmMrinal0/prestoToDoBook/presto-components/api.md

 * URL: `http://localhost:3000`
 * Headers: `headers`

 Now we will look at how to call the API.
-We do that in `src/Main.purs` in the \`addTodoFlow
+We do that in `src/Main.purs` in the `addTodoFlow`

 ```haskell
 resp <- callAPI (Headers []) TimeReq
 ```

-We use a method provided by Presto which is `callAPI` which takes the required headers with the required body/data as its argument.
-In our case, as we don't have a body for the API, we will just pass the request type i.e. `TimeReq` .
-Following the API call is how we handle the response.
+We use a method provided by Presto which is `callAPI` that takes the required headers with the required body/data as its argument.
+In our case, as we don't have a body for the API, we will just pass the request type i.e. `TimeReq`.
+Following is how we handle the response.

 ```haskell
 case resp of